breeding Portuguese water dogs since 2002Miraval PWDs

 MIRAVAL PUPPIES ARE:

-- Examined by our veterinarian and certified in good health prior to leaving
+- Examined by our veterinarian and certified in good health prior to leaving.
+They will have been dewormed at 2, 4, 6 and 8 weeks.

 - Have their first set of shots.
-We provide detailed vaccination instructions of our vaccination protocol for you to share with your vet.
+We provide detailed vaccination instructions for our vaccination protocol for you to share with your vet.

 - Regularly introduced to new things (new toys, household noises, different surfaces, etc.)